How immersive audio can impact music production

 One of the strengths of Ambisonics is its compatibility with various speaker setups.
 Whether it’s a stereo system, a surround sound system, or even a custom speaker arrangement, Ambisonics can adapt to the available hardware without compromising the spatial accuracy of the audio.
 Recordings can be captured in different formats, such as first-order (four channels), second-order (nine channels), and higher-order formats.
 The higher the order, the more precise the spatial representation of sound.
 This scalability allows for compatibility with different production and playback setups.

 Ambisonics recordings provide audio engineers with the flexibility to manipulate sound placement during the post-production phase.
 This means that sound sources can be positioned and moved within the 360-degree soundfield after the initial recording, enhancing the creative possibilities.
+Even newer technology makes it possible for engineers to program the positioning and placement of sound sources automatically, according to specific triggers such as pitch or instrument.

-Object-based audio
+Object-based audio (OBA)

 Object-based audio systems often employ real-time audio rendering engines.
 These engines use the metadata associated with each object to position and move sound sources according to their specified trajectories in the 3D space.
 This enables listeners to experience an auditory environment where sound objects seamlessly transition from one location to another, creating an immersive and dynamic sonic environment.